Hartley Spectral Pooling for Deep Learning: Introduction

 There have been a few attempts to mitigate the harmful effects of max and average pooling, such as a linear combination and extension of them \cite{lee2016generalizing}, and nonlinear pooling layers \cite{gulcehre2014learned,bruna2013signal}.
-In most common implementations, max or average related pooling layers directly downscale the spatial dimension of feature maps by a scaling factor. $L_p$ pooling\cite{bruna2013signal} provides better generalization than max pooling, with $p=1$ corresponding to average pooling and $p=\infty$ reducing to max pooling.
-Yu et. al.\cite{yu2014mixed} proposed mixed pooling which combines max pooling and average pooling, and switches between these two pooling methods randomly.
-Instead of picking the maximum values within each pooling region, stochastic pooling\cite{zeiler2013stochastic} and S3Pool\cite{zhai2017s3pool} stochastically pick a node in each pooling region, and the former favors strong activations.
-In some networks, strided convolutions are also used for pooling.
+In most of the common implementations, max or average related pooling layers directly downscale the spatial dimension of feature maps by a factor. $L_p$ pooling \cite{bruna2013signal} provides better generalization than max pooling, with $p=1$ corresponding to average pooling and $p=\infty$ reducing to max pooling.
+Yu et al. \cite{yu2014mixed} proposed the mixed pooling, which combines max pooling and average pooling and switches between these two pooling methods randomly.
+Instead of picking the maximum values within each pooling region, stochastic pooling \cite{zeiler2013stochastic} and S3Pool \cite{zhai2017s3pool} stochastically pick a node in a window, and the former favors strong activations.
+In some networks, stride convolutions are also used for pooling.
 Notably, these pooling methods are all of integer stride larger than 1.
 To abate the loss of information caused by the dramatic dimension reduction, fractional max-pooling \cite{graham2014fractional} randomly generates pooling region with stride 1 or 2 to achieve pooling stride of less than 2.
-Recently, Saeedan et. al.\cite{saeedan2018detail} propose the detail-preserving pooling aiming at preserving low-level details and filling the gap between max pooling and average pooling\cite{boureau2010theoretical}.
-We refer these mentioned pooling methods as \emph{spatial pooling} because they perform pooling in spatial domain.
+There are also some other pooling methods by applying/learning filters.
+For example, detail preserving pooling \cite{saeedan2018detail} uses inverse bilateral filter and learns two reward parameters in inverse bilateral weights from data to adaptively preserve the important details of feature maps.
+LEAP pooling \cite{sun2017learning} learns a shared linear filter over feature maps and aggregates the features within pooling region.
+We refer these pooling methods mentioned above to as \emph{spatial pooling}.